uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/construction-industry-scheme.html.md

 <a href="figures/cis-amend-cis.svg" target="blank"><img src="figures/cis-amend-cis.svg" alt="CIS amend diagram" style="width:720px;" /></a>
 <a href="figures/cis-amend-cis.svg" target="blank">Open the CIS amend deduction diagram in a new tab</a>.

-Retrieve CIS Deductions for Subcontractor -this endpoint allows a developer to retrieve the latest CIS deductions position and whether contractor or user data has been used.
+Retrieve CIS Deductions for Subcontractor - this endpoint allows a developer to retrieve the latest CIS deductions position and whether contractor or user data has been used.
 A National Insurance number and submission ID must be provided.

 <a href="figures/cis-create-cis.svg" target="blank"><img src="figures/cis-create-cis.svg" alt="CIS create diagram" style="width:720px;" /></a>
 <a href="figures/cis-create-cis.svg" target="blank">Open the CIS create deduction diagram in a new tab</a>.